guido57/EBAZ4205_HDMI/README.md

 1) Follow the "Getting Started" instructions
 2) Download or clone this repository or at least the Vitis folder into an Ubuntu 20.04 or Windows 10 or 11 host PC.
 3) Install Vitis 2022.2 in the same host PC
-4) Run Vitis and select the Vitis workspace (the folder where ide.log is) Now you should see the project in Vitis, like the following image, but without the "Console" window.
+4) Run Vitis and select the Vitis workspace folder (the folder where ide.log is) Now you should see the project in Vitis, like the following image, but without the "Console" window.

 ![](./docs/Vitis-EBAZ4205-HDMI.png)